 In addition to what mentioned above, there are some other types of ultrasound imaging, such as:

 Ultrasound scans have a lot of advantages:

-Depending on the type of ultrasound scan you’ll be having, your doctor may instruct you to not have any food or drinks several hours prior to the test.
+Depending on the type of ultrasound scan, your doctor may instruct you to not have any food or drinks several hours prior to the test.
 Or, to ensure that your bladder is full, you may be asked to drink several glasses of water and refrain from using the bathroom.

 You should wear comfortable clothing so that the technician can remove a part of it easily for placing the transducer.
 In some cases, you may need to wear a gown to facilitate the process.

 The technician will apply a water-based gel on the area which is under scrutiny.
 And then glide the transducer over it for several minutes.

 A typical ultrasound test lasts for about 30 minutes to an hour.
 You’ll be widely awake during the entire procedure and the procedure itself is generally not uncomfortable.

 Immediately after the procedure, the technician will hand over paper towels or similar stuff with which you can rub off the gel.
 Next, you may get dressed and may need to use the bathroom.

 Most ultrasound scans are non-invasive and thus there is no need for any recovery time.
 Generally, people can go about their way immediately after the scan is over.